Supporting your academic and personal progress

 Studying at university is different to studying at secondary school, whether you're doing A-levels, International Baccalaureate, or any other qualification.
 At university you'll be expected to study independently.
 We can help you improve the skills you need to reach your full potential, such as academic writing, critical reading and giving presentations.

-Our Writing Centre also offers support for students on all aspects of writing in the form of a free, confidential drop-in and tutorial service with a team of individual academic writing experts.
+Our Skills Zone also offers support for students on all aspects of writing in the form of a free, confidential drop-in and tutorial service with a team of individual academic writing experts.

 If English is not your first language, we have a range of classes to help you develop your fluency and accuracy.